NifTK/NiftyNet/config/README.md

 That is, given input of an `NxNxN` voxel volume, the network generates a `DxDxD`-voxel output, where `0 < D < N`.

-This configuration section is design for such a process of sampling `NxNxN` windows from given image volumes, and aggregate the network-generated `DxDxD` windows to output volumes.
+This configuration section is design for such a process of sampling `NxNxN` windows from image volumes, and aggregating the network-generated `DxDxD` windows to output volumes.

 In terms of sampling by a sliding window, the sampling step size should be `D/2` in each spatial dimension.
-However automatically inferring `D` as a function of network implementation and `N` is not implemented at the moment.
+However automatically inferring `D` as a function of network architecture and `N` is not implemented at the moment.
 Therefore, NiftyNet requires a [`border`](#border) to describe the spatial window size changes. `border` should be at least `floor((N - D) / 2)`.